 This only brings us to the conclusion that we need to find out a lot more about cannabis before we can implement it in our treatments.
-However, cannabis proved its healing skills in animal models as it enhanced the nerve responses and reinstated the perception of thermal pain.
+However, cannabis proved its healing skills in Everyday Health as it enhanced the nerve responses and reinstated the perception of thermal pain.

 In fact, it’s the No.1 root of blindness in people between 20-64 years of age.
 The longer we face diabetes, the more prone we are to this type of ocular deterioration.

 Luckily, cannabis could have the ability to aid with this kind of complication too.
-A study from 2006 suggests that the CBD could protect the eyepiece of growing a plethora of blood vessels.
+Diabetes suggests that the CBD could protect the eyepiece of growing a plethora of blood vessels.

 The oxygen deficit induces blood vessels in the eyepiece to try and produce new ones as a solution to the problem.
 But they can’t do the job done properly.

-In which case, leads to failure of the special pumps responsible for regulating the conveyance between the nerve cells in the eyes.
+Which case leads to the failure of the special pumps responsible for regulating the conveyance between the nerve cells in the eyes.

 On the other hand, the powerful antioxidant premises of cannabinoids aid lower damage from stress, which is the main reason why ocular nerve cells fail.

 Like any other chronic condition, depression is a huge problem for those with diabetes too.
 Fortunately, cannabis contains plentiful cannabinoids with antidepressant impact.